savantlab/savantlab/analysis/README.md

 pip install -r requirements.txt
 ```

-**Note for Eye Tracking**: MediaPipe (required for eye tracking) currently supports Python 3.9-3.12.
-If you have Python 3.14+, either:
+**Note**: MediaPipe (required for eye tracking) currently supports Python 3.9-3.12.
+If you have Python 3.14+, use the automated setup script above or install Python 3.12 manually with pyenv.
-- Use `pyenv` to install Python 3.12: `pyenv install 3.12 && pyenv local 3.12`
-- Or skip eye tracking and use trackpad analysis only

 ## Quick Start